Selection of the type of probing signal in order to improve the range of the radar system

 print("Минимальное ОСШ: $(round(snr_min;sigdigits=5)) дБ")

-If we were to use the same rectangular waveform in the existing design, the pulse width would remain the same as it is determined by the range resolution.
-However, our maximum range has increased from 5 km to 8 km and the target model has switched from a fluctuation-free model to a "Swerling-2" model, we need to recalculate the required peak transmit power.
+If we had used the same rectangular waveform in the existing design, the pulse width would have remained the same, since it is determined by the range resolution.
+However, our maximum range has increased from 5 km to 8 km, and the target model has switched from a fluctuation-free model to a Swerling-2 model, we need to recalculate the required peak transmission power.

 fc = radiator.OperatingFrequency; # несущая частота